Haarlem: Religion

 Van Nieuwland was succeeded by Godfried van Mierlo, who was the last bishop in communion with Rome Haarlem would know for 300 years.
 In 1578 after the Spanish were defeated, the church was attacked on Sacrament day (29 May), this time by soldiers of the Prince of Orange.
 One of the priests was killed, and many objects in the church were destroyed.
 This event, called the Haarlemse Noon, forced the bishop to flee the city.
 Many treasures were still safe 500 yards away in the underground Catholic church.
 The city council confiscated the Sint Bavo Kerk and all of its daughter churches, and later converted them along the tenets of the Evangelical Reformed Church.
 The new (and current) name became Grote Kerk.
-Old Catholics and the Lutherans, though officially tolerated, went underground.
+Old Catholics and the Lutherans, though unofficially tolerated, went underground.
 Both Protestants and Catholics alike felt that when all political unrest had subsided, the Catholics could regain control of "their" church.
 However, the Dutch Protestants had also removed all Catholics from local government and feared that they would have to pay damages to the Catholics if they were allowed their own churches again.

-All over the Netherlands, new Catholic churches were subsidised, called Waterboard churches, for their similarity to Waterboard pump stations (they were designed by the same architect in Neo-classical style), and in Haarlem they built the St. Joseph kerk in the Jansstraat in 1841.
+In the 19th century, all over the Netherlands, new Catholic churches were subsidised, called Waterboard churches, for their similarity to Waterboard pump stations (they were designed by the same architect in Neo-classical style), and in Haarlem they built the St. Joseph kerk in the Jansstraat in 1841.
 It was not until 1853 that a new Roman Catholic bishop was installed in the St. Joseph kerk.
 As this church grew, a new cathedral, again called the Cathedral of Saint Bavo, was built at the Leidsevaart (canal to Leiden) in 1898.
 The Bishop of Haarlem has a formal residence on the Nieuwe Gracht canal.

 There is also an Old Catholic bishop of Haarlem.

 There is still a small Jewish community with their own synagogue.

 The Frans Hals Museum, which was the Haarlem municipal museum, has still in its collection today many pieces confiscated from the churches during the Haarlemse Noon.

+Demographics

+As of 2020, Haarlem had a total population of 162,090 people.